 After study drug administration, whole blood samples will be collected for the measurement of plasma Cp and ceruloplasmin-bound copper (CpC) as biomarkers as specified in the Schedule of Activities (Table 1 and Table 2).
-Other biomarker concentration measurements, including but not limited to, that of PUF Cu may be conducted.
+Analyses of other biomarker data including, but not limited to, those of PUF Cu may be conducted.